The Art of Elysium: History

 In January 2008, the organization initiated the Heaven gala, an annual fundraiser.
 The following year, in 2009, it expanded operations to New York City.
 By 2012, the membership included 4,000 volunteer artists.
 The organization facilitated programs at 17 hospitals, hospices, special-needs schools and outpatient facilities in Los Angeles, and five hospitals in New York City.
 It later developed community programs for the elderly and homeless individuals.
 In December 2015, the organization announced a new chairman of the board, Timothy Headington, replacing Ryan Kavanaugh.
 In January 2016, it partnered with SAG-AFTRA and the American Film Institute to complete 1 million hours of mentorship for young artists.

+Elysium Bandini Studios

 In February 2016, TAOE and Rabbit Bandini Productions co-launched Elysium Bandini Studios (EBS), a nonprofit film studio and streaming entertainment network established to help financially support the charity.
 EBS raised $698,000 from an Indiegogo campaign to fund its initial three films.
 The studio's early film projects included Memoria and Yosemite.
 On January 9, 2017, its streaming network went live.
 The platform later featured a video series directed by Andrew Ondrejcak that included volunteer artists.
 In 2018, an EBS production, Obey Giant, won a Webby People's Voice Award in Film & Video – Documentary: Individual Episode Longform.